General Questions & Financial Aid

 1.Camden Physician’s Form

 Please attempt to complete and submit the Physician’s Forms as soon as you can.
 Student Health Services is available to help you complete this form; you might also ask your family physician to complete it.
-It's important not to delay a visit to a physician in case immunizations are required.The Physician’s Form must be submitted to the Center for International Programs (215 N. 3rd Street, 1st Floor).
+It's important not to delay a visit to a physician in case immunizations are required.The Physician’s Form must be submitted to the Office of International Students & Global Programs (215 N. 3rd Street, Suite 112).

-A copy of your passport (the biographical page) should be uploaded to your profile, or delivered to the Center for International Programs.
+A copy of your passport (the biographical page) should be uploaded to your profile, or delivered to the Office of International Students & Global Programs.
 Make sure to also fill in your passport information on your profile (Passport status, number, expiration date and your name as it appears on your passport).

 12. Do I need a special permission number to register for the Learning Abroad Course?